wachaon/wes/docs/README.en.md

 Shell.UndoMinimizeAll()
 ```

 ## *es module*

-*Chakra* , which is the execution engine of the script, interprets the syntax such as `imoprt` , but it cannot be executed as it is because the processing method as `cscript` is not defined.
-In *wes* , by adding *babel* to the built-in module, we are executing it while sequentially transpiling to the *es module* .
-As a result, the processing overhead and the *wes.js* file are bloated as a cost.
-Modules described by *es module* are also transpiled to `require()` , so *ActiveX* calls are possible.
-However, it does not support the encoding specification of the module file in *es module* .
-All are read by automatic guessing.
-To load it as an *es module* , set the extension to `.mjs` or the `"type"` field of `package.json` to `"module"` .
+*Chakra* , which is the script execution engine, interprets syntax such as `imoprt` , but it cannot be executed as it is because the processing method as `cscript` is not defined.
+In *wes* , by adding *babel* to the built-in modules, *es module* are also executed while being transpiled one by one.
+This costs us processing overhead and a bloated *wes.js* file.
+Modules written in *es module* are also converted to `require()` by transpiling, so it is possible to call *COM Object* .
+However, it does not support specifying the encoding of the module file with *es module* .
+Everything is loaded automatically.
+To load it as an *es module* , set the extension to `.mjs` or set the `"type"` field in `package.json` to `"module"` .

 ```javascript
 // ./sub.mjs